Keith Ernst, senior policy counsel for the Center for Responsible Lending.

 JUAN GONZALEZ: And in terms of the — your group issued a report at the end of last year projecting what the potential impact would be over the next few years in terms of foreclosures.
 Could you talk about that?

 KEITH ERNST: Sure, that’s right.
 So we projected that more than 2.2 million — now 2.4 million families — will lose their homes ultimately to foreclosure as these mortgages come to a halt, or at least as these mortgages play out.
 And that’s deeply concerning.
 These are families who, in many instances, this house is their primary asset.
 It’s how they’re holding their wealth.
 It’s their nest egg for retirement.
-And those homes are a just tremendous jeopardy right now, and largely this is because of the shoddy underwriting that’s taken place in the subprime market in recent years and these so-called mortgage resets, where a borrower’s interest rate could go from 8% to as high as 12% just two years into their mortgage.
-And this results in a payment increase of 30% to 40% on their mortgage.
+And those homes are a just tremendous jeopardy right now, and largely this is because of the shoddy underwriting that’s taken place in the subprime market in recent years and these so-called mortgage resets, where a borrower’s interest rate could go from 8 percent to as high as 12 percent just two years into their mortgage.
+And this results in a payment increase of 30 to 40 percent on their mortgage.
 Families who are just sort of struggling to get by day to day are faced with this just insurmountable hurdle two years into the mortgage.
 And, you know, what they’re finding now is that foreclosure may be the only option for them.

 AMY GOODMAN: Keith Ernst, can you explain the difference between a prime and a subprime loan?